Meet Your Future Instructor: Rachel Kearney, RDH, MS

 If a student was hesitant about taking an online program, what would you tell them to convince them to try it?

 If a student was hesitant to enroll in an online program, I think I would tell them that they can do this.
 There is technology, there are faculty who help and support them in being an online student.
 It’s not exactly the same as being a face-to-face student, but that they have a skillset and actually develop an additional skillset by being an online student.
 They learn to learn online, they learn how to use media, and they learn different types of ways of evaluation that we use in online learning.

-If you are interested in learning more about the Masters of Science in Dental Hygiene program, visit their program webpage.
+If you are interested in learning more about the Master of Dental Hygiene program, visit their program webpage.